"

 • Ectopic fat is fat within muscles and organs.

-High amounts of visceral fat are connected to an increased risk for chronic diseases such as T2D, CVD and non-alcoholic fatty liver disease.
-If people have less visceral and more subcutaneous fat their risk is much lower.
 As people gain weight and age they deposit more ectopic fat.
 While some ectopic fat is necessary for organ and muscle function, too much accumulation of ectopic fat impairs the function of the tissue.
 For example, accumulation of ectopic fat in the muscle reduces performance.

 Body fat under 12 % for women and under 3 – 5 % for men is associated with fertility issues, reduced bone health, muscle wasting and an impaired immune system.

-The problem is that the devices determining body fat reliably and precisely are too expensive for physicians and not mobile enough for screening events.
 A more practical and portable method are calipers measuring skinfold thickness.
-A technician pulls the skin from the muscle usually on the upper arm, the scalpula (flat bone on your upper back) and the hip.
-The measurement of the skinfold includes skin and subcutaneous fat.
+A technician pulls the skin and subcutaneous fat from the muscle usually on the upper arm, the scapula (flat bone on your upper back) and the hip.
 The measurements are entered into a formula yielding body fat percent.
 The issue with this method is that it will require a trained technician who understands how to precisely pull the skinfold.
-Otherwise the result will include muscle or not enough subcutaneous fat and become unprecise.
+Otherwise, the result can include muscle overestimating the body fat or not enough subcutaneous fat underestimating body fat.

 After understanding the methods for fat mass determination it becomes clear that percent fat mass is not a practical screening tool to determine chronic disease risk.
+That is the reason why we are still using the BMI.

-Lately, a new device is on the market that has the potential to replace the BMI over time: Smart watches using bioelectric impedance to determine body composition.
 BIA (bioelectrical impedance analysis) devices send a weak electrical current through the body.
-Since fat with a low water content transmits the current slower than muscle mass with a high water content the device can calculate the body composition (fat mass and fat-free mass, not lean mass though).
-Precise laboratory devices have large sensors sending the current through the entire body.
+Since fat has a low water content the electrical current is transmitted slower than by muscle mass with a high water content.
+Based on the time the electrical current travels back to the device body composition is calculated.
+Keep in mind that the BIA devices calculate fat mass and fat-free mass, not lean mass.

-Smart watches use a smaller sensor sending the current through the upper body and back to the device.
-The question is how precise those smart trackers are.
+The question is how precise those smart watches are.
 A few preliminary studies found that smart watches are similar to the larger gym BIA devices.
-These devices are reasonable precise for personal tracking of body composition over time.
+These devices are reasonably precise for personal tracking of body composition over time.
 This can generate awareness and motivation.
 The precision is not sufficient for research though.
 Over time smart watches have the potential to replace the BMI.

 When we determine if weight is healthy or not, the BMI can scan populations for individual follow-up.

 In summary, what a healthy body weight is can vary from person to person.
 Healthy weight has multiple contributing factors.
 BMI can be a starting point as well as body composition and body fat distribution.
-Those measurements should be followed up by a physical and nutritional health assessment, family history of obesity and chronic diseases and personal feelings about one’s body.
+Those measurements should be followed up by a physical and nutritional health assessment, family history of obesity and chronic diseases, and personal feelings about one’s body.

 3. Weight Loss Is Possible, But the Maintenance Of the Lower Weight Is Extremely Difficult

-The prevalence for obesity rose between 1999 and 2020 from 30.5 % to 42 % of the US population.
-During the same time severe obesity rose from 4.7 to 9.2 %.
 Despite the concerning rise in obesity and severe obesity, Americans try to lose weight.
 CDC data from 2018 show that 56 % of women and 42 % of men try to lose weight every year.
-The weight loss and weight management industry is flourishing and expected to grow from 224 Billion in 2021 to 405 Billion in 2030.
+The weight loss and weight management industry is flourishing and expected to grow from $ 224 billion in 2021 to $ 405 billion in 2030.

-Why Do So Many People Gain Weight
+Why Do So Many People Gain Weight?

 First let’s explore why so many Americans gain weight in the first place.
 Energy balance is regulated by two systems.